stonewell/libemacsheadlesss/README.md

 # libemacsheadless
-create a dynamic library provide functionality for emacs-headless
+create a dynamic library provide functionality for emacs-headless, it will try to use neovim as backend